 17th April 2016, S curve of Eldorados dos Carajás, Pará)

 It’s still April.
-For us peasants, especially in the territory of southern and southeastern Pará, April is a month of latency, because a feeling emerges within us that ranges from the struggle for agrarian reform to justice, which has not been served.
+For us smallholders, especially in the territory of southern and southeastern Pará, April is a month of latency, because a feeling emerges within us that ranges from the struggle for agrarian reform to justice, which has not been served.
 What is known as the biggest massacre of rural workers ever witnessed to date, the massacre of Eldorado dos Carajás, remains unpunished.

 Twenty-one workers were murdered on that 17th April 1996.
 Oziel Alves Pereira was the youngest worker killed in the massacre: he was 17 years old when he was executed.